twin-digital/appadap/actions/deploy-vercel-prebuild/README.md

 # deploy-vercel-prebuild

-This action handles the complete deployment workflow for Vercel applications with GitHub integration.
-It downloads prebuilt artifacts, configures environment variables, runs database migrations, deploys to Vercel, and manages GitHub deployment status with automatic PR comments for preview deployments.
+This is an opinionated, batteries-included deployment action for Vercel applications.
+It handles the complete deployment workflow including downloading prebuilt artifacts, configuring environment variables, running database migrations, deploying to Vercel, and managing GitHub deployment status with automatic PR comments for preview deployments.

+**Note:** This action is designed for projects following a standardized deployment pipeline with pnpm, Prisma migrations, and specific artifact conventions.

 ## Usage